Picture

 'A towel is about the most massively useful thing an interstellar hitchhiker can have…'

-But what does Hitchhiker's Guide to the Galaxy have to with radio?
-Well before it was a Hollywood film; a BBC television series or a successful book it was a radio series originally broadcast by BBC Radio 4 in March 1978.
-The series was the first radio comedy programme to be produced in stereo - reportedly so listeners wouldn't miss the punchline which might have happened if the show had been broadcast in mono.
-The show was innovative in its use of music and sound effects, winning a number of awards.
+But what does Hitchhiker’s Guide to the Galaxy have to do with radio?
+Well, before it was a Hollywood film, a BBC television series, or a successful book, it was a radio series originally broadcast by BBC Radio 4 in March 1978.
+The series was the first radio comedy programme to be produced in stereo—reportedly so listeners wouldn’t miss the punchline that might have happened if the show had been broadcast in mono.

 It’s thinking like this which shouldn’t be discounted if you find you have to self-isolate for twelve weeks or find yourself short at the shops if there are shortages.

-For health information and advice, and the government's response to coronavirus visit the government's website: GOV.UK.
+For health information and advice, and the government’s response to coronavirus, visit the government’s website: GOV.UK.

 Be safe, be well.